 What is a referral?

-Referrals are written (or electronic) orders from your primary care doctor that allows patients to see a specialist based on their specific health care needs.
+Referrals are electronic orders from your primary care doctor that allows patients to see a specialist based on their specific health care needs.

 How do referrals work with Physician Choice PPO?